rodrigoflores/hosts/README.md

 Sublime Hosts
 =============

-Support for your /etc/hosts file.
+Support for your /etc/hosts file, including easy commenting and syntax.

 ## Install